Skip to content

 Demand: Employer Job Posts

-Half of the top job searches on Talroo-associated platforms focus on how frontline and essential workers want to work, rather than what they want to do, aligning with previous index findings, though the percentage has slightly decreased.
-Despite “Work from Home” remaining the top query, its relevance continues to decline, indicating it’s less of a priority for employers.
-Companies that clearly define what workers seek in job descriptions are more likely to attract well-suited candidates.
+Over half of the top job searches on Talroo-associated platforms are now centered around how frontline and essential workers want to work, rather than what specific jobs they’re after.
+This trend is in line with previous index data, though we’re seeing a slight increase in the focus on work conditions.
+While “Work from Home” is still the most common search, its importance is gradually fading, showing that it’s less of a priority for employers.
+Companies that clearly communicate what workers are looking for in job descriptions are more likely to attract the best-fit candidates.

 Wages & Pay